VisheshBansal2007/Sigma10-demo/README.md

 # Sigma10-demo
-This is a demo for Git and Github learning
+This is a demo for Git and Github learning.